About our Elder Law & Estate Planning Firm

 In order to achieve this mission, every aspect of our work must be focused on the client experience.
 Our legal team eases our clients’ concerns and reduces their stress through active listening and clear, understandable, and regular communication.
 Our Northwest Iowa elder law firm office is and must always be clean and inviting for clients, whether aged one or 100, and our team members must be genuine and authentic, responding to clients with caring and empathy.

 At Huizenga Law, we are able to focus all our attention on each individual client because we use efficient systems, processes, and software to ensure our work gets done on time and with a high degree of excellence and accuracy.
-Our law firm further leverages technology to better and more regularly communicate with clients and their families, and we continually refine our expertise and our process through memberships in state and national trade groups and professional organizations.
+Our law firm further leverages technology to better and more regularly communicate with clients and their families, and we continually refine our knowledge and our process through memberships in state and national trade groups and professional organizations.

 Our focus on excellence in these areas is driven by Christ’s call in Matthew 22:37-38: “Love the Lord your God with all your heart, with all your soul, and with all your mind.”
 Solomon’s directive in Ecclesiastes: “Whatever your hand finds to do, do it with all your might,” and Paul’s call in 1 Corinthians 10:31, echo this: “So whether you eat or drink, or whatever you do, do everything for the glory of God.”